cyclexit/notes/dev/git-note.md

 ## Squash commits into one
 [https://www.internalpointers.com/post/squash-commits-into-one-git](https://www.internalpointers.com/post/squash-commits-into-one-git) </br>
 Push to the remote repo: `git push origin +branch-name`. ([the difference between --force and +](https://git-scm.com/docs/git-push#Documentation/git-push.txt---force))

+## Merge
+* Create a merge commit: there will be a merge commit.
+* Squash and merge(Good): the merge commit will be squashed.
+* Rebase and merge

 ## Git command
 1. Stash untracked files